 Original Medicare does not provide coverage for outpatient prescription drugs.
-More than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.
+Almost 86% of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid,12 and these plans often include prescription drug coverage.

 But Medicare beneficiaries who do not have drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D in order to have coverage for prescriptions.
 Part D can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Part D prescription drug coverage.

-There are 23 stand-alone Part D plans for sale in Michigan in 2022, with premiums that range from about $7 to $114/month.
-Private insurers provide the Part D plans.
+There are 24 stand-alone Medicare Part D prescription drug plans for sale in Michigan in 2023, with premiums starting at $3.20.4 Private insurers provide the Medicare prescription drug coverage.

-1,768,102 Medicare beneficiaries in Michigan — more than 82% of the state’s total Medicare population — had Medicare Part D prescription coverage as of early 2022.
-Nearly a million beneficiaries had coverage under stand-alone Medicare Part D plans, and nearly 800,000 had Part D coverage as part of their Medicare Advantage plans.
+1,833,258 Medicare beneficiaries in Michigan — nearly 84% of the state’s total Medicare population — had Medicare Part D prescription drug coverage as of early 2023.5 Over a million beneficiaries had coverage under Medicare Advantage plans, and over 828,000 had stand-alone Medicare Part D prescription drug coverage.18

 Medicare Part D enrollment follows the same schedule as Medicare Advantage.
-Beneficiaries can select a Part D plan when they first enroll in Medicare, and then they have an opportunity during the Medicare Annual Election Period (October 15 to December 7) to switch to a different Part D plan.
-It’s important for enrollees to compare the available Medicare Part D plans each year, to see how the various plan options would cover their current prescription drugs and to determine whether they can save money by switching to a different Part D plan for the coming year.
-If you secure coverage during the fall enrollment period, it will take effect on January 1.
+Beneficiaries can enroll in a Medicare Part D prescription drug plan when they first enroll in Medicare, and then they have an opportunity during the Medicare Annual Election Period (October 15 to December 7) to switch to a different prescription drug plan.
+It’s important for enrollees to compare the available Medicare Part D prescription drug plans each year, to see how the various prescription drug plan options would cover their current prescription drugs and to determine whether they can save money by switching to a different Medicare Part D prescription drug plan for the coming year.
+If you sign up during the Fall Open Enrollment period, it will take effect on January 1.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Michigan?